Search for Recipes:

 I needed a vegetable dish to go along with the Okara "Crab" Cakes, so Sunday's dinner included this vegan version of the traditional Louisiana dish Shrimp Creole.
 I chose eggplant to replace the shrimp, not because it tastes anything like shrimp but because, unlike most vegetables, it holds its shape without becoming mushy and it absorbs the flavors of the sauce like a sponge.

 This turned out delicious with just the right level of spiciness and enough of that Creole taste to satisfy this native Louisianian.
-I used Zatarains' Crab and Shrimp Boil to give it the flavor that I associate with shrimp, but if you can't find it (or are put of by some of its chemical-sounding ingredients) you can substitute with Tabasco or another Cajun seasoning blend.
+I used Zatarains' Crab and Shrimp Boil to give it the flavor that I associate with shrimp, but I have since discovered that it contains an ingredient (polysorbate 80) that may be animal-derived.
+I suggest you substitute Tabasco or another Cajun seasoning blend.

 Eggplant Creole